 “Snow melting slowly, no sun.
 Minnesota River highest since 1881.
 Disastrous floods along river.
 North Mankato completely flooded.”

 On April 14:

 A large number of plants new to the Garden were introduced in the Spring.
 "Native" refers to a plant found in the wild in Minnesota, at settlement time.
 "Introduced" means the plant is found here but originally imported from somewhere else.
-"Not native" means the plant has not been found in the wild and not introduced.
-As this is the year she completed a plant census we do no know if these were planted before or after the census, instead, we note whether the plant is extant today, otherwise the species disappeared over the years and if non-native, was not replanted.
+"Not native" means the plant has not been found in the wild in Minnesota but is native to elsewhere in North America.
+As this is the year she completed a plant census we do not know if these were planted before or after the census, instead, we note whether the plant is extant today, otherwise the species disappeared over the years and if non-native, was not replanted.
 Updated scientific names are given in [ ].

 The only bird note of Spring was that the first Hummingbirds arrived on May 14.